Statistical Query Lower Bounds for Tensor PCA: Framework for Statistical Query Lower Bounds

 In this section, we review a few standard definitions and results used to prove SQ Lower bounds.
 First we review the notion of statistical dimension defined by \citet{feldman2018complexity}. \begin{definition}[Statistical Dimension; \citealp{feldman2018complexity}] Let $\epsilon > 0$ be an arbitrary tolerance parameter.
 Let $D_\star$ be a fixed reference distribution and $\mathcal{H}$ be a finite collection of distributions such that $D_\star \not\in \mathcal{H}$ The statistical dimension at tolerance $\epsilon$ for $D_\star$ v.s.~$\mathcal{H}$ denoted by $\sdn[D_\star]{\epsilon}[\mathcal{H}]$ is the largest natural number $m$ with the property: for any subset $\mathcal{S} \subset \mathcal{H}$ with size at least $|\mathcal{S}| \geq |\mathcal{H}|/m$, we have,

 \end{definition} In our lower bounds, we will consider the following natural candidate for $\mathcal{H}$:

-Our lower bounds rely on the following result which shows that the statistical dimension $\sdn[D_\star]{\epsilon}[\mathcal{H}]$ is a lower bound on the query complexity of any SQ algorithm. \begin{proposition}[\citealp{feldman2018complexity}] Consider the Tensor PCA testing problem with labelling function $\pi$.
+Our lower bounds rely on the following result which shows that the statistical dimension is a lower bound on the query complexity of any SQ algorithm. \begin{proposition}[\citealp{feldman2018complexity,feldman2017general}] Consider the Tensor PCA problem with labelling function $\pi$.
 Let $\mathcal{H}$ be any arbitrary finite subset of $\mathcal{D}(\pi)$.
-Any algorithm $\mathcal{A}$ that solves the Tensor PCA testing problem with labelling function $\pi$ must make at least $\sdn[D_0]{(3n)^{-\frac{1}{2}}}[\mathcal{H}(\pi)]$ queries.
-Furthermore, any SQ algorithm that solves the Tensor PCA estimation problem must make at least $0.5 \cdot \sdn[D_\star]{(3n)^{-\frac{1}{2}}}[\mathcal{H}(\pi)]$ queries, where $D_\star$ is an arbitrary reference measure (not necessarily $D_0$). \end{proposition} The claim of the above proposition for the testing problem is due to \citet[Theorem 7.1]{feldman2018complexity}.
-Much of the literature on SQ lower bounds focuses on testing problems.
-However, in the context of Tensor PCA, there are subtle differences between the testing and estimation problems in the SQ model.
-This requires us to extend the result of \citeauthor{feldman2018complexity} to estimation problems in order to obtain the second claim of the above proposition.
-Since the proof is based on standard arguments involved in SQ lower bounds, we have relegated the proof to the later Appendix \ref{lb_on_sdn_appendix}.
+Any algorithm that solves the testing problem must make at least $\sdn[D_0]{(3n)^{-\frac{1}{2}}}[\mathcal{H}(\pi)]$ queries.
+Furthermore, any SQ algorithm that solves the estimation problem must make at least $0.5 \cdot \sdn[D_\star]{(3n)^{-\frac{1}{2}}}[\mathcal{H}(\pi)]$ queries, where $D_\star$ is an arbitrary reference measure (not necessarily $D_0$). \end{proposition} The claim of the above proposition for the testing problem is due to \citet[Theorem 7.1]{feldman2018complexity}.
+The claim regarding the estimation problem is due to \citet[Theorem 4.2]{feldman2017general}.
+A proof is provided in Appendix \ref{lb_on_sdn_appendix} for completeness.

 Note in order to obtain lower bounds for the estimation problem we are free to choose $D_\star$.
 The natural choice of $D_\star = D_0$ will be sufficient to obtain tight lower bounds for most cases.
 For the remaining cases we will choose $D_\star = \overline{D} (\pi)$ which is a natural `average' of all distributions in $\mathcal{H}(\pi)$.